Qantas 767 economy class seats

 However, despite, or perhaps because of the changes, Qantas is once again flying high.
 Massive losses have been pared back into a quite decent profit, and aircraft are being put back onto routes they previously left.

 Qantascityflyer is the name for the domestic service linking the main cites, like Sydney, Melbourne, Brisbane, Adelaide, and Perth.
 It tries to run rather like a bus service, with take off on the hour, each hour (more often at peak times).
 There is inflight entertainment, and it is consistently be priced just a little bit more expensive than Virgin Australia.
 There is now a free wine or beer service in economy on Weekday departures after 4pm (all day every day to Canberra).

 Qantaslink is a wholly owned subsidiary which flies many of the smaller outback routes for Qantas.
 It flies mainly small prop planes with minimal facilities, and no inflight entertainment.
 The trading companies consists of Easterns, Southern, and National Jet (which also runs services under it's own brand).
 Qantaslink also used to include Impulse Airways, which Qantas took over, and used as a vehicle to start the low-frills service Jetstar.

-Jetstar is wholly owned by Qantas but is managed separately as a low cost airline, originally using the old Impuse Airways planes - the old Boeing 717s - but these are now replaced by A320s.
+Jetstar is wholly owned by Qantas but is managed separately as a low cost airline, originally using the old Impuse Airways planes, but now A320s.
 It operates using pretty much the Ryanair model, with no free inflight food, flight connections or baggage transfer.
 You can spend Qantas Frequentflyer points on Jetstar, but not earn them (except on expensive JetFlex fares).